-- oversee matters, initiatives, reporting and public communications related to corporate social responsibility and sustainability; - oversee our programs and policies related to technology and innovation, cybersecurity, data protection and privacy; and - oversee our policies regarding safety, security, environmental and climate-related matters.
+- oversee matters, initiatives, reporting and public communications related to sustainability, environmental and climate-related matters; - oversee matters, initiatives, reporting and public communications related to human capital matters (including our Company's culture, talent development, employee retention and diversity, equity and inclusion) as well as other corporate social responsibility matters; - oversee our programs and policies related to technology and innovation, cyber and information security, including data protection and privacy; and - · oversee our policies regarding safety and security.

 All TESS Committee members are considered independent under applicable NYSE rules.
-Mr. Scott Dahnke, who served on our TESS Committee from July 2020 through March 2021, was considered independent during his service.
+Mr. Scott Dahnke, who served on our TESS Committee from July 2020 through March 2021, and Ms. Thomas-Graham, who served on our TESS Committee through October 2021 were each considered independent during their service.